-- 1. Identification of the allegations potentially constituting sexual harassment. - 2.
-A description of the procedural steps taken from the receipts of the Formal Complaint through the determination, including any notifications to the parties, interviews with parties and witnesses, site visits, methods used to gather other evidence, and hearings held. - 3.
-Findings of facts supporting the determination. - 4.
-Conclusions regarding the application of the University's code of conduct to the facts. - 5.
-A statement of, and rationale for, the result as to each allegation, including a determination regarding responsibility, any disciplinary sanctions the University imposes on the Respondent, and whether remedies designed to restore or preserve equal access to the University's education program or activity will be provided by the University to the Complaint. - 6.
-The University's procedures and permissible bases for the Complainant and Respondent to appeal.
+- (1) Identification of the allegations potentially constituting sexual harassment; - (2) A description of the procedural steps taken from the receipt of the Formal Complaint through the determination, including any notifications to the parties, interviews with parties and witnesses, site visits, methods used to gather other evidence, and hearings held; - (3) Findings of fact supporting the determination; - (4) Conclusions regarding the application of the University's code of conduct to the facts: - (5) A statement of, and rationale for, the result as to each allegation, including a determination regarding responsibility, any disciplinary sanctions the University imposes on the Respondent, and whether remedies designed to restore or preserve equal access to the University's education program or activity will be provided by the University to the Complainant; and - (6) The University's procedures and permissible bases for the Complainant and Respondent to appeal.

-If the decision is made that there is not sufficient basis to believe that it is more likely than not that the Respondent violated this policy, the Complainant and Respondent will be notified of that determination and informed of other resources available.
+If the decision is made that there is not sufficient basis to believe that it is more likely than not that the Respondent violated this policy, the Complainant and Respondent will be notified of that determination and informed of other resources that may be available.

-If the decision is made that it is more likely than that the Respondent violated this policy, the decision-makers or the decision-makers' designee shall determine appropriate sanction(s), except as provided below with respect to employees.
+If the decision is made that it is more likely than not that the Respondent violated this policy, the decision-makers or the decision-makers' designee shall determine appropriate sanction(s), except as provided below with respect to employees.
 The determination will include steps to take to prevent recurrence of any such violations, and as appropriate, remedies for the Complainant.